qoherent/ria-hub-docs/docs/content/.Installation/on-kubernetes.en-us.md

 helm install gitea gitea-charts/gitea
 ```

-If you would like to customize your install, which includes kubernetes ingress, please refer to the complete [Gitea helm chart configuration details](https://gitea.com/gitea/helm-chart/)
+If you would like to customize your install, which includes kubernetes ingress, please refer to the complete [RIA Hub helm chart configuration details](https://gitea.com/gitea/helm-chart/)

 ## Health check endpoint

-Gitea comes with a health check endpoint `/api/healthz`, you can configure it in kubernetes like this:
+RIA Hub comes with a health check endpoint `/api/healthz`, you can configure it in kubernetes like this:

 ```yaml
   livenessProbe: